-The intent behind the crediting of military service under the Railroad Retirement Act is to prevent career railroad employees from losing retirement credits while performing active duty military service during a war or national emergency period.
-Therefore, to be creditable as compensation under the Railroad Retirement Act, service in the U.S. Armed Forces must be preceded by railroad service in the same or preceding calendar year.
+The intent behind the crediting of military service under the RRA is to prevent career railroad employees from losing retirement credits while performing active duty military service during a war or national emergency period.
+Therefore, to be creditable as compensation under the RRA, service in the U.S. Armed Forces must be preceded by railroad service in the same or preceding calendar year.
 With the exceptions noted later, the employee must also have entered military service when the United States was at war or in a state of national emergency, or have served in the Armed Forces involuntarily.
 Military service is involuntary when an employee is required by law, such as Selective Service System conscription or troop call-up from a reserve unit, to leave railroad service to perform active duty military service.

-Only active duty military service is creditable under the Railroad Retirement Act.
+Only active duty military service is creditable under the RRA.
 A person is considered to have been on active duty while commissioned, or enrolled, in the active service of the Armed Forces of the United States (including the U.S. Coast Guard), or while ordered to Federal active duty from any reserve component of the uniformed Armed Forces.

 2. What are some examples of creditable service performed by a member of a reserve component, such as the Army Reserve?

-Any military service a reservist was required to perform as a result of a call-up to active duty, such as during a partial mobilization, would be creditable under the Railroad Retirement Act, so long as the military service was preceded by railroad service in the same or preceding year.
+Any military service a reservist is required to perform as a result of a call-up to active duty, such as during a partial mobilization, is creditable under the RRA, so long as the military service is preceded by railroad service in the same or preceding year.

 Annual training duty as a member of a reserve component of a uniformed service is also considered active duty and may be creditable, provided the railroad employee service requirement is met.
 The period of active duty for training also includes authorized travel time to and from any such training duty.
 However, weekend alone or evening reserve duty is not creditable.